caltechlibrary/newt/README.md

 # Newt Project

 The Newt Project is an experiment in rapid web application development for libraries, archives and museums (abbr: <abbr title="libraries, archives and museums abbrevation">LAS</abbr>).
 Newt uses a service oriented architecture forming data pipelines[^1].
 The pipelines compose the web application.
+It comes with several programs used to implement the architecture.

 [^1]: A data pipeline is formed by taking the results from one web service and using it as the input to another web service.
 It is the web equivalent of Unix pipes.
 Prior art: [Yahoo!
 Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)

 Taking this approach minimizes the software you need to write in favor of configuration.
 This is because "off the shelf" software is available to do the heavy lifting.
-Example, Postgres+PostgREST gives you an out of the box.
-Postgres+PostgREST provides web friendly data management platform in the form of a JSON API.
-Light weight template engines like Pandoc web service or Newt's own Mustache template engine can transform your JSON API output into a web page.
-Throw in a full text search engine like Solr and you can check off the core features of many LAS software systems.
-What is missing is the layer to orchestrate the data flowing through a pipe.
+Example, Postgres+PostgREST provides data management and a JSON API out of the box.
+Solr can provide full text search in the form of a JSON API, again out of the box.
+Pair these with a light weight template engine like Newt Mustache and you can check off most of the core features needed to implement many LAS software systems.
+There is a missing layer.
+You need to tie those services together.
+Newt provides a data ruter to do just that.
+It orchestrates your web application through the application of routes and data pipelines.

 The Newt Project is trying to encourage the following characteristics.

 - preference for "off the shelf" over writing new code
 - data modeling and management placed squarely in your database management system
 - data sources accessed as JSON API
-- data transformation (if needed) happens in simple stateless template engines
+- data transformation (if needed) happens in stateless template engines
-- leverage code generation when appropriate
+- code generation where appropriate

-The Newt Project is provides tools to fill in the gaps.
+The Newt provides tools to fill in the gaps.

-- `newt` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
+- `newtrouter` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
-- `newtgen` is a code generator that can take a set of data models described in YAML and generate SQL, HTML and templates based on those models
+- `newtgenerator` is a code generator that can take a set of data models described in YAML and generate SQL, HTML and templates based on those models
 - `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language
-- `pdbundler` will take a JSON object and wrap it in Pandoc web service friendly JSON

 The Newt web service and data pipeline concept is being tested using

 - [Postgres](https://postgres.org), data management and modeling
 - [PostgREST](https://postgrest.org), a service that turns Postgres into a JSON API
-- [Solr](https://solr.apache.org), full text search that provides a JSON API

 The Newt web service can tie these together through YAML expressing

-- application definition (run time information and application metadata)
+- application (run time information and application metadata)
-- routes (web requests differentiated by a HTTP method, headers and URL path)
 - models (describe the data as would be input into a web form)
+- routes (web requests differentiated by a HTTP method and URL path)
+- templates (Mustache template service)

-## What type of applications are supported by Newt Project?
+## What type of applications are supported by Newt?

-Most LAS applications are focused on managing and curating some sort of metadata record.
+Most LAS applications are focused on managing and curating some sort of metadata records.
 This is the primary target of Newt.
 This might be as simple as a controlled vocabulary or as complex as an archival or repository metadata record.

 ## Motivation